Bangladesh: Minoti Rani, the Milktrader

 Saving some more money, Minoti Rani bought a cow and started selling milk at a local market of Ramgonj.
 At the beginning, people were critical, making comments that a woman was selling milk in a market.
 But the group members provided moral support and Minoti ignored the adversity and continued her business.

-Hoping to get schooling and good future for her child
+Hoping to get schooling for her child

 Her goodwill helped to expand business; she now buys milk wholesale and sells at a retail price.
-As a result she gets a profit of Tk 70/80 (US$1) each day.
+As a result, she gets a profit of Tk 70/80 (US$1) each day.
 Minoti says: "I buy milk.
 By selling milk, pay-off dues.
 Also get some profit."

 In the afternoon, when Minoti Rani goes to market, Sham Charon manage the shop

 “Earlier we used to have food twice a day, now can afford three meals.”